Here’s a number that may shock you: about one in five American adults do not have a credit score.

 It’s clear that credit invisibility, lack of access to credit, and inequality in the credit system are not going away anytime soon.

-For now, however, we can at least discuss some strategies that individual consumers can use to start building credit and transition from being credit invisible to credit visible in a way that sets them up for success.
+However, there are strategies that individual consumers can use to start building credit and become credit visible in a way that sets them up for success.

 In “Becoming Credit Visible,” the CFPB noted that about 15% of consumers opened their first credit account with a co-borrower, while another 10% first created their credit record by becoming an authorized user on someone else’s tradeline.
-This means that in total, about one in four consumers initially gain credit history with the help of someone else via credit piggybacking.
+This means that in total, about one in four consumers initially gain credit history with the help of someone else.

-There are three main ways to credit piggyback.
+There are three main ways to do this:

-When you can’t get credit on your own, having someone who has good credit who can vouch for you as a cosigner or guarantor can make a huge difference in your chances of being approved for credit.
+When you can’t get credit on your own, having someone with good credit vouch for you as a cosigner or guarantor can make a huge difference in your chances of being approved for credit.

 However, it can be difficult to find someone to take on this role, since it not only requires someone with good credit but someone who would be willing to be on the hook for your debt if you cannot repay it.